 This is how the strategy currently looks like on the chart on the "Charts" tab:

-We have chosen to keep William's %R signal for 10 candles, as it is very rare for Williams %R to be oversold while at the same time, the EMA crossover indicates a bullish signal.
+We have chosen to keep William's %R signal for 10 candles, as it is very rare for Williams %R to be oversold while the EMA crossover indicates a bullish signal.
 The vertical green line at the left represents the moment the MESA turned bullish on the daily chart.

 We have set the minimum "buy" signals to 3 out of 3.
 This means that all of the indicators are necessary for your hopper to make a trade.